Summary

 “Henrietta Lacks: Science Must Right a Historical Wrong” (linked; one per group)

-“Five Reasons Henrietta Lacks Is the Most Important Woman in Medical History” (linked; one per group)
+“Five Reasons Henrietta Lacks is the Most Important Woman in Medical History” (linked; one per group)

 Engage

-Introduce the lesson using the attached Lesson Slides.
 Display slide 3 and ask students to consider the essential question: Should scientists be allowed to use a person's tissues or cells for research without that person's consent?

 After the video, move to slide 6 and share the lesson’s learning objective with students.